liyuanguo518/hpsn_sa_cwht/meeting_logfiles/meeting_log.md

             - Matlab code does not work
         - TODOs:
             - To understand the matlab code along with the literature (Guo, et al., 2022)

+#### 14.06.24:
+    - Contents from Liyuan:
+    - Contents from Meng:
+        - Done:
+            - Matlab code works
+        - Questions:
+            -
+        - TODOs:
+            - To understand Recall, Precision, and F1-score based on the fig.3 of Matlab code
+            - Based on the understanding of the calculation of F1-score, re-generate the Fig.4 in (Guo, et al., 2022)